 Date & time

-Yan Zhang (Ian) commenced his Ph.D. program at RegNet in July 2015.
-His research interest is restorative justice in China.
+Yan (Ian) Zhang commenced his PhD program at RegNet in July 2015.
+He is the recipient of a RegNet Scholarship and HDR Merit Scholarship.
 Currently, Ian is the secretary of the Asian Criminological Society and works as the managing editor of the Asian Journal of Criminology.
-Ian also serves as a coordinator of the Canberra Restorative Community.